DavidArtifacts/DavidArtifacts/README.md

 Hobbist and professional software developer.
 --------------------------------------------

 I've been coding for a long time, starting with tinkering and problem-solving as a child.
 Now, I find myself both challenged and engaged by the world of SaaS software development.
-I'm a strong advocate for Agile and lean methodologies, and I'm excited to learn how contribute with my skills to the Open Source community.
+I'm a strong advocate for agile and lean methodologies, and I'm excited to learn how contribute with my skills to the Open Source community.

 * 🌍  I'm based in Mexico
 * 🖥️  See my portfolio at [Digital Artifactory (WIP)](http://digitalartifactory.com/)